hootstheowl/hello-grid/README.md

 ![basic screenshot](static/basic-screenshot.gif)

 ## Using Props
-The same example above, when slightly altered using provided props like so:
+Using the same example above, the layout can be significantly changed using the included formatting props.

 ```javascript
 const MyGrid = () => (